loaaan/Write-Up/Sherlock/Campfire/campfire.md

 ## Task 3

 > It is really important to identify the Workstation from which this activity occurred.
 What is the IP Address of the workstation?

 ![ip](./img/ip.png)

+On the event i can also see the IP address of the user who requested the acces to MSSQL, maybe it failed becaused the user does not have the legitimate right to access it

 ## Task 4